aleksi-kangas/raytracing/README.md

 #### Motivation

-In order to learn about the essential math and things related to raytracing, I decided to follow the great [Ray Tracing](https://raytracing.github.io/) -book series and implement my own version of the raytracer.
+In order to learn about the essential math and things related to ray tracing, I decided to follow the great [Ray Tracing](https://raytracing.github.io/) -book series and implement my own version of the ray tracer.
 I followed the general logic and structure of the books, but took some liberty in certain areas.
 I might some day transform the code to use CUDA for accelerated computing.
 Keeping that in mind, some architectural changes (namely aiming for no runtime